 - Reduced alertness (consciousness)

 HUS is most common in children.
 It is the most common cause of acute kidney failure in children.
-Several large outbreaks in 1992 and 1993 were linked to undercooked hamburger meat contaminated with E. coli.
+Several large outbreaks have been linked to undercooked hamburger meat contaminated with E coli.

 Red blood cell destruction leads to symptoms of anemia.